kellyshaprk/kellyshaprk/README.md

 ### Hi there 👋

-## I'm dreaming of becomig a developer!
+## I'm dreaming of becoming a developer!

 Here are some ideas to get you started: